thomasdarimont/embedded-spring-boot-keycloak-server/readme.md

 # Current gotchas

 ## Infinispan and JGroups compatibility
-Currently, the latest infinispan which Keycloak supports is `9.4.19.Final`.
+Currently, the latest infinispan version which Keycloak supports is `9.4.19.Final`.

 ## Resteasy compatibility
 The current Keycloak codebase is only compatible with Resteasy 3.x.